Kazmi007/Contagious-Disease-Spread-Model/README.md

 the other is not, they can transmit the disease to the other individual.
 This probability is effective only if the distance between them is under a threshold value D. If an individual gets infected, they stays infected (i.e. there is no cure) and starts to be infectious immediately in the next time frame.
-The mutual infection probability of two individuals Ii , Ij is as follows:
+The mutual infection probability of two individuals Ii, Ij is as follows:
 -minimum of (1, K/distance^2) if distance < D
 -0 otherwise

 Individuals may wear masks which reduce the infection probability by a factor of λ.
 This is explained in detail below.
-M, N, K, λ, D are system constants and are initialized in the test file, along with the initial state of the individuals.
+M, N, K, λ, D are system constants and are initialized in evaluator.py, along with the initial state of the individuals.
-The move probabilities are set according to the last move, depending on a grid of possible directions the individual can move in.
+The move probabilities are set according to the last move, depending on the surrounding grid of possible directions the individual can move in.

 In case of attempting a move to a preoccupied position or outside of the arena, the attempting individual will wait for one turn and hope the probability in the next turn will assign them to an empty neighbour